rreece/rreece.github.io/outline-of-philosophy/math.md

 From Wikipedia:

+G&ouml;del showed for that any formal system *S* powerful enough to represent arithmetic, there is a theorem *G* which is true but the system is unable to prove.
+*G* could be added as an additional axiom to the system in place of a proof.
+However this would create a new system *S'* with its own unprovable true theorem *G'*, and so on.

+From Wikipedia:

 -   The first incompleteness theorem states that no consistent system of axioms whose theorems can be listed by an "effective procedure" (e.g., a computer program, but it could be any sort of algorithm) is capable of proving all truths about the relations of the natural numbers.
 -   The second incompleteness theorem, an extension of the first, shows that such a system cannot demonstrate its own consistency.
     Sufficiently strong proof theories cannot prove their own consistency (provided that they are in fact consistent).